 Before I leave you today, here is an Infographic to summarize everything that I have talked about.

-Whilst passive income requires of you to initially outlay money and involves hard work, in the long run it shows more growth and sustainability than an active income.
+Whilst passive income requires you to initially outlay money and involves some of your hard work, in the long run, it shows more growth and sustainability than an active income.

 Which one would you go for?

 At the end of the day, the choice is always up to you.
 If you are within the active income group, it is never too late.